-The Department has four concentrations: (i) Behavioral and Systems Neuroscience (BSN) (ii) Clinical Science (CS) (iii) Cognitive and Computational Sciences (CCS) and (iv) Developmental Science (DS).
+The Department's graduate program has four concentrations: (i) Behavioral and Systems Neuroscience (BSN) (ii) Clinical Science (CS) (iii) Cognitive and Computational Sciences (CCS) and (iv) Developmental Science (DS).

 Our concentrations are guided by a unified vision of excellence in graduate education.
 We provide opportunities in the classroom, in our laboratories, and in the larger scientific community that facilitate the development of critical research skills.
 Our aim is to train scientists who are well versed in the specific theories and methods of their own sub-discipline and who are conversant with the theories and methods of other psychologists.
-Thus, we structure the graduate experience to provide students with the specific skills necessary for conducting sound empirical research and developing a programmatic, theoretically based research program, while providing broader background knowledge within which to understand one's own research program.
+Thus, we structure the graduate experience to provide students with the specific skills necessary for conducting sound empirical research and developing a programmatic, theoretically based research program, while also providing broader background knowledge within which to understand one's own research program.

-Intention of Psychology Graduate Student Manual
+Intention of the Psychology Graduate Student Manual

-We intend this Manual to orient new students to the Department of Psychology and to provide a reference for new and continuing graduate students and faculty to our policies and procedures that relate to graduate training.
-We realize that this manual sounds a bit formal and some of it seems ominous, even though we mean it to be supportive, not punitive.
+We intend this Manual to provide new students to the Department of Psychology with the information they need to get oriented and to provide new and continuing graduate students and faculty a single source with all of our policies and procedures that relate to graduate training.
+We realize that this manual sounds a bit formal and some of it seems ominous, even though we mean it to be supportive and not punitive.
 The overall message intended in the Grad Manual is twofold.
 First, in order to help students successfully earn the PhD, the faculty take seriously your timely progress through the program.
-Second, we encourage you to talk with and draw on your mentor, Faculty Advisory Committee (FAC; see section V.A), Director of Graduate Studies (DGS), Graduate Program Coordinator, student peers, other departmental staff, faculty, and LGS resources to help you work out problems and answer questions.
+Second, we encourage you to talk with and learn from your mentor, Faculty Advisory Committee (FAC; see section V.A), Director of Graduate Studies (DGS), Graduate Program Coordinator, student peers, other departmental staff, faculty, and LGS resources, all of which are here to answer questions and to help you solve problems.